Chapter 28A.410 RCW

 (iv) A Washington professional educator standards board-approved administrator or teacher preparation program;

-(v) The association of Washington school principals; or
+(v) The association of Washington school principals;

-(vi) The Washington education association.
+(vi) The Washington education association; or

-(b) Continuing education related to government-to-government relationships with federally recognized tribes must be provided by one or more subject matter experts approved by the governor's office on Indian affairs in collaboration with the tribal leaders congress on education and the office of Native education in the office of the superintendent of public instruction.
+(c) To meet the requirements of subsection (2) of this section, continuing education related to government-to-government relationships with federally recognized tribes must be provided by one or more subject matter experts approved by the governor's office on Indian affairs in collaboration with the tribal leaders congress on education and the office of Native education in the office of the superintendent of public instruction.

 NOTES:

-Residency principal certificatesPrincipal preparation program requirements.
+Residency principal certificates—Principal preparation program requirements.

 (1) After August 31, 2013, candidates for a residency principal certificate must have demonstrated knowledge of teacher evaluation research and Washington's evaluation requirements and successfully completed opportunities to practice teacher evaluation skills.